qcscine/molassembler/NOTES.rst

 TODO
 ----
+- More inspection tools are direly needed.
+Need to be able to see development of gradient and value function in a singular refinement.
+RaytraceRefinement could have a visual indication of 4D coordinate value through color coding or sphere size.
+It's pretty clear the current 4D refinement issue arises through chirality constraints, but not how or where the mistake is.
 - 4D DGRefinement: gradient does not yet encompass compress=true, gradient +=
   2*(4th dimension)
 - Sanity test should encompass EVERY possible assignment being generated AND